 UC Davis ADVANCE Scholar Award Program and Lecture Series

-Two ADVANCE Scholars will be awarded for the 2019-2020 academic year.
-The recipients will receive a small cash award and will deliver a distinguished campus lecture regarding their research and mentorship activities at an award symposium.
+The recipients will receive a small cash award and will deliver a distinguished campus lecture in fall 2020 at the ADVANCE Award Symposium.

 ADVANCE Scholar Award Nominations

-- Provide a nomination letter indicating the contributions of the nominee to outstanding scholarship and mentorship,
+- Provide a nomination letter indicating the contributions of the nominee to outstanding scholarship and outreach or mentorship;

-- Provide an expanded curriculum vitae of the nominee, and
+- Provide an expanded curriculum vitae of the nominee;

-The two ADVANCE Scholars award recipients selected for the 2019-2020 academic year will deliver a distinguished campus lecture regarding their research and mentorship activities at the ADVANCE Scholar Award Symposium anticipated to be held in mid-April.
+Each of the two 2020 ADVANCE Scholars will deliver a distinguished campus lecture at the ADVANCE Scholar Award Symposium to be held in fall 2020.
 The Symposium will be widely advertised with the intent of bringing together a multi-disciplinary audience of faculty, post-doctoral scholars, students, and community members.

-UC Davis ADVANCE is an Institutional Transformation grant that began in September of 2012.
-The program is supported by the National Science Foundation’s ADVANCE Program which aims to increase the participation and advancement of women in academic science and engineering careers.
+UC Davis ADVANCE originated with an Institutional Transformation grant awarded by the National Science Foundation’s ADVANCE Program in 2012.
+The NSF ADVANCE program aimed to increase the participation and advancement of women in academic science and engineering careers.

-Institutional transformation that diversifies STEM faculties at UC Davis will have a significant, nationwide impact on these disciplines and the researchers who practice them.
+Institutional transformation that diversifies STEM faculty at UC Davis is having a significant, nationwide impact on these disciplines and the researchers who practice them.
 The UC Davis ADVANCE program is rooted in the premise that a multiplicity of perspectives derived from both gender and cultural diversity can increase STEM research innovation by seizing the advantages that a heterogeneous group of talented individuals can bring to problem-definition and problem-solving.